amorim-dev/amorim-dev/README.md

 ### :nerd_face: About me :rainbow_flag:  :heart: :sushi: :chocolate_bar: :coffee:

-:triangular_flag_on_post: I am looking for challenging work where I can aggregate value and develop my skills.

 I am a Data Science student with a passion for programming, machine learning, and storytelling.
 I am a proactive professional with problem-solving skills, great self-discipline and always looking to improve processes and bring new ideas wherever I work.
 I have learned several subjects such as python, Power BI, machine learning, and statistics.